Free Trade Agreements

 How U.S. Textile and Apparel Companies Benefit

-The U.S.-Oman Free Trade Agreement is expected to create new exporting opportunities for U.S. textile and apparel businesses while at the same time promoting economic growth and democracy in the Middle East.
+The U.S.-Oman Free Trade Agreement (USOFTA) is expected to create new exporting opportunities for U.S. textile and apparel businesses while at the same time promoting economic growth and democracy in the Middle East.
 The Agreement also will provide new opportunities for services, provide a secure and predictable legal framework for investment, provide for effective enforcement of labor and environmental laws, and protect intellectual property.

 Under the FTA, all qualifying footwear and travel goods from the United States can enter Oman duty-free.
 Duties on the majority of qualifying U.S. textile and apparel products entering into Oman will be eliminated immediately or will be eliminated in equal annual stages within 10 years after the agreement enters into force.
 The duty-free status and/or staged tariff rates are listed by HS number in the Oman FTA tariff schedule.
 Each line item of the FTA tariff schedules is assigned a letter code that indicates the staging by which the duty for each product is reduced and ultimately eliminated.
-The staging categories listed below generally apply to textile and apparel products in HS chapters 50-63.
+The staging categories listed below generally apply to textile and apparel products in HTS chapters 50-63.

 - Category A: Goods will be duty-free immediately upon entry into force of the agreement.